 And so it is with this cake.
 My mom used to make it when I was a kid, which is probably why I love it so much.
 It was impressed upon my psyche at a young age, as most holiday goodies are, and now it is a forever tradition.
 After becoming gluten free, I panicked–would the gluten free cake mixes taste as good as Betty Crocker’s glutenous versions?
 In a word, pretty much!
 (Ok, that was two words…)

-My favorite gluten free cake mixes are from Kyra’s Bake Shop in Portland, Oregon.
-But Pamela’s Classic Vanilla Cake Mix works well too.
+My favorite gluten free cake mixes are from Kyra’s Bake Shop in Portland, Oregon, which she's sadly stopped making.
+(We keep asking for more!)
+Pamela’s Classic Vanilla Cake Mix works well, and King Arthur Gluten-Free Yellow Cake Mix is great.
 Feel free to use whichever one you like the best, or any other gluten-free cake mix you like, but make sure that you check the quantity.
 If the mix only makes one cake you’ll need two packages for this recipe (and you will if you use Kyra’s).

 Sometimes I glaze it, other times I dust it with powdered sugar…you really can’t go wrong with this classic Christmas confection.